srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 To safely stop execution:
 1. Press Ctrl-C in each terminal window individually, or
-2. Terminate all nodes simultaneoulsy with (recommended if any node has been sent to the background):
+2. Terminate all nodes simultaneously with (recommended if any node has been sent to the background):
 ```bash
 rosnode kill --all
 ```

-## Drone Hardware Configuartions
+## Drone Hardware Configurations

 The drone configuration follows the [GAIA drone setup](https://github.umn.edu/HongFlowFieldImagingLab/GAIA-drone-control/tree/peter-server), which is based on the [Holybro S500 v2 development kit](https://holybro.com/collections/s500/products/s500-v2-development-kit) with some upgrades to enhance performance for dynamic smoke tracking.